What’s happened with gun laws after other mass shootings?

-AUSTIN (KXAN) — “Horrific” is one of the ways leaders nationwide characterized a deadly mass shooting at an elementary school in Uvalde, Texas, Tuesday.
-And, in addition to prayers and comments on the tragedy, Democratic lawmakers also called for changes as details of what happened began to unfold.
+AUSTIN (KXAN) — “Horrific” is one of the ways leaders nationwide characterized a deadly mass shooting at an elementary school in Uvalde, Texas, on Tuesday.
+And, in addition to prayers and comments on the tragedy, Democratic lawmakers also called for changes as details of the massacre began to unfold.

 Each time a mass shooting happens, similar calls ring out.
 Here’s a look at what has happened after shootings that garnered nationwide attention.